 KCA has constructed a modular mill, with a 150tpd ball mill and flotation cells, at its Reno Nevada facility, as a set of modular units mounted on 40-ft skids.
 The mill has been engineered for a target capacity of 150 tonnes per day or 52,500 tonnes per year.
-KCA is aiming to begin gold production within two to three months after obtaining the mining permit.
+KCA is aiming to begin gold production once the plant has been re-assembled on site at Tambor.